 When you shop for small business electricity, your small business credit is a factor in getting your service set up.
 The unfortunate reality is, you may have to pay a deposit to start electricity service for your small business.
 That’s why it’s important to build small business credit.
 In this article, we’ll explain why you may have to pay a deposit, alternatives to pay a deposit, and how to build small business credit so you don’t have to pay a deposit.

-How to Build Credit for Your Small Business
+10 Steps to Build Credit for Your Small Business

-Which brings us to the real focus of this article… how to build credit for your small business.
-It’s not just for electricity purchasing.
 Just like in your personal life, having good credit for your small business makes it easier and less costly for you to buy the things you need.

 - Incorporate your business.
 Even though you may be incorporated when you’re reading this, it deserves a mention.
 With sole proprietorships and general partnerships, the business is legally the same as the owner; therefore, there can be no separation of business credit history from personal.
 Incorporating a business or forming an LLC creates a business that is legally separate from the owner(s).
 This also protects your personal finances from your business’ debts and creditors.